el-komandante/my-blog-vue/src/assets/posts/ReactMotion.md

 ## Example 2: Toggle ##
 A popular way to trigger an animation is when a user interacts with an element on the page e.g. a button.
-You can use the ternary operator to
+You can use the ternary operator to toggle between your start and end values.

 ## Example 3: Looping ##
 Looping is fairly straightforward: pass in a callback function as Motion's `onRest` prop and it will be called when the animation finishes.

 ## StaggeredMotion ##
-`StaggeredMotion` is very similar to Motion with a few key differences.
-As you may have guessed, you can use it to chain animations as if they were connected by real springs.
+`StaggeredMotion` is very similar to Motion with a few key differences. `StaggeredMotion` allows you to animate a collection of **fixed** length, as if the items were attached to one another by springs.

 ```js